 RAN4 decides to adopt legacy dynamic range similar to NB-IoT power boosting.
 The declaration on the support of LP-WUS and support of LP-WUS power boosting should be separate.
 The minimum power boosting level should be included in the BS manufacturer declaration table, but not defined as a minimum requirement.

+Moreover, RAN4 agrees that transmission power is shared between NR OFDM signal and NR LP-WUS for the same carrier, so the rated carrier output power and rated total output power are not changed with LP-WUS power boosting.